dcharlaftis/dockerNodeHello/README.md

 Runs container with name cont1 on external port 2001 and container with name cont2 on external port 2002.

 The mapped log pool file (for all the containers) is logPool/output.log

+## 4b.
+Run containers (using the remote API)

+### i) create container

+The following command uses the remote API to post container info in json format.
+$node dockerNodeHello.js --create containerName:port

+After a successfull creation, API responds with the conteiner ID.

+### ii) start container

+Using the ID from the previous step, start the container.
+$node dockerNodeHello.js --start containerID

+### ii) stop container

+Using the ID from the previous step, stop the container.
+$node dockerNodeHello.js --stop containerID

 ## 5a.
 Display containers status